Hoover Institution Library and Archives: Key collections

 Asiatic Russia and its colonization, the "Okhrana", the Russo-Japanese War, and Russia's participation in World War I.

 Other special collections include the Hoover Institution/Research Libraries Group, Inc. (RLG)/Russian State Archival Service Cataloging Project and the Soviet Communist Party Archives Microfilming Project.

 Digitized audiovisual recordings and transcripts of more than 1,500 Firing Line episodes were contributed to the American Archive of Public Broadcasting via external links from The Hoover Institution Library and Archives at Stanford University.

+The Hoover Institution hosts the Chiang Kai-shek diaries and the opening of the diaries for study has contributed to a surge in academic publishing China's Nationalist period.

+In 2021, it acquired Wang Jingwei's personal papers.